Photo credit: Martha Wirth Photography

 Performers: Leah Grandstaff, Bayard Wenzel

-Choreography: Leah Grandstaff, Bayard Wenzel
+Choreography: Leah Grandstaff, Bayard Wenzel, & Naomi Graff

 Music: Under the Cherry Blossoms by Franz Gordon, Redwood Tree by Jamie Drake